William Fèvre - Chablis Grand Cru Les Preuses Domaine 2023

 About the wine:

-Among the grand cru wines, Les Preuses stands out for its ethereal elegance: it almost feels as though you’re walking on chalk.
+Among the grands crus, Les Preuses stands out for its ethereal elegance: it almost feels like walking on chalk.
 This wine, of great purity, fully expresses the fruit of the vintage, which subtly complements its minerality.
 The terroir here will fully reveal itself over time.

 About the estate: